 Many toddlers enjoy taking an object and pretending that it’s something else.
 A block of wood could be a boat that sails to faraway places.
 A stone could be a frog, hopping from leaf to leaf in a lily pond.
 This kind of dramatic play develops imagination.

-For example, when dressing a doll, a toddler might figure out the best order for the items of clothing.
-This problem-solving ability is important as children grow and develop.
+For example, when dressing a doll, your toddler might figure out the best order for the items of clothing.
+This problem-solving ability is important as he grows and develops.

 - get used to new textures, such as the feeling of finger paint

-- express their thoughts, experiences or ideas through their creations.
+- express her thoughts, experiences or ideas.

 Toddlers like to listen.
 They also love to get involved in music play.
 They’ll often start singing to themselves while they’re involved in other play activities.
 Toddlers also enjoy banging on drums, and making sounds using real or home-made instruments.

-Songs and music play are good
+Songs and music play are good forms of self-expression.

-You don’t need fancy instruments for fun music play, either.
+You don’t need fancy instruments for fun music play either.
 You can make a drum out of a plastic container and a wooden spoon, or put rice into a well-sealed plastic bottle to make a shaker.

 As with music, toddlers will often start moving and dancing without you prompting them.
-Sometimes, it might even seem like they’re in a trance while they’re dancing – they can become very self-absorbed.
+Sometimes, it might even seem like they’re in a trance while they’re dancing – they can be very self-absorbed.

-You can encourage this by getting them to walk, balance, jump, gallop and hop in response to music or chanted words.
-It doesn’t matter whether they keep in time to the music, or follow any set movements – the activity is the most important thing.
+You can encourage this by getting your child to walk, balance, jump, gallop and hop in response to music or chanted words.
+It doesn’t matter whether she keeps in time to the music, or follows any set movements – the activity is the most important thing.